Report a crime in progress?

-The non-emergency number is 651-291-1111.
+The St. Paul Police non-emergency number is 651-291-1111.
 The online reporting system can be used for minor incidents that are not urgent and do not pose a safety issue.
-For more information https://www.stpaul.gov/departments/police/file-police-report?NID=5550

 Get Involved with Highland District Council?

-There are many ways to get involved in the HDC.
-Attend or volunteer for an event.
+There are many ways to get involved in the HDC!
+Attend or volunteer for an event by emailing [email protected].
 Participate in our community by attending a meeting, joining a committee or run for a board seat.
 To get more information contact us at [email protected] or at 651-695-4005.
-Sign up for our e-newsletter on our website at highlanddistrictcouncil.org.
+Sign up for our monthly e-newsletter or follow us on Facebook.

 Contact my City Council person?

-Highland Park is in Ward 3 (which is includes the Macalester Groveland neighborhood, as well).
+Highland Park is in Ward 3 which includes the Macalester Groveland neighborhood.
 Our council member is Chris Tolbert.
-He can be reached at 651-266-630.
-For information on Ward 3 go to: https://www.stpaul.gov/departments/city-council/ward-3.
+He can be reached at 651-266-8630.

 Sign up for Community Education?